Forcebits/sfmc-custom-activity/README.md

 * I wouldn't work with require.js yet, it's a good library, but would like to try top players as Webpack.
 (Need to test libraries).
 * To run it locally read the getting started guide.
 * Time invested: more than 15h.
+## Considerations
-** I've started from zero knowledge in Docker, VS code for Docker, Node, Mongodb and its modules.
+* I've started from zero knowledge in Docker, VS code for Docker, Node, Mongodb and its modules.
-** I've started from zero knowledge in SFMC and custom activities.
+* I've started from zero knowledge in SFMC and custom activities.
-** I've started from zero knowledge in Heroku.
+* I've started from zero knowledge in Heroku.
-** I've done a basic setup of the folders organization and it's interactions between folders and modules.
+* I've done a basic setup of the folders organization and it's interactions between folders and modules.
-** I've implemented a maintanable solution based in other languages and some best practices found while reasearching.
+* I've implemented a maintanable solution based in other languages and some best practices found while reasearching.
-** I've read documentation of all of it and tested in different levels.
+* I've read documentation of all of it and tested in different levels.
 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 This guide assume you have already setup all the tools listed in the Prerequisites.
 ### Prerequisites